Employee Benefits and the Law in Oklahoma

 Benefits and pension arrangements are part of both the hiring process as well the retirement or termination process.
 The state of Oklahoma has laws governing the way that employers are allowed to administer health benefits and pension plans.
 Recipients and beneficiaries of these packages can file their claims under the state laws.

-Also, employers in Broken Arrow are required to perform on any benefits that may have been promised to the employee in a contract when work began.
-Second, employers bear the risk of any investments that are made on behalf of an employee according to a matched contribution plan.
+Additionally, employers in Broken Arrow are required to perform on any benefits that may have been promised to the employee in a contract when work began.
+Furthermore, employers bear the risk of any investments that are made on behalf of an employee according to a matched contribution plan.

 What Employee Benefits are Protected by Oklahoma law?